Corneacare Logo

 Spots on the Eye

 Brown or grey spots on the eye may be benign or cancerous, congenital or acquired.
-A trained medical professional can identify these conditions and provide appropriate treatment.
+Your eye doctor can identify these conditions and provide appropriate treatment.

 Racial Conjunctival Melanosis